 - Elevator Pitches and Other Quick Takes: a few ways to present your key ideas clearly and concisely.

-Multilingual Speakers & Writers.
-Please see the page of resources designed with you in mind
+- Multilingual Speakers & Writers.
+Please see the resources designed with you in mind

 WRITECheck out these resources--and find more at the Writing Studio.